Step-down transformer

 plotlyjs()

-As can be seen from the voltage and current graphs, the transformer reduces the voltage and increases the current.
-Once the rated load is connected to the secondary winding circuit, the rated currents begin to flow through the windings.
+As can be seen from the voltage and current graphs, the transformer lowers the voltage and increases the current.
+After connecting the rated load secondary winding to the circuit, rated currents begin to flow through the windings.

-Let us plot the magnetic variables - the main magnetic flux $Ф$, the leakage magnetic flux through the secondary winding $Ф_{2\sigma}$ and the magnetomotive force (MMF).
+Let's plot the magnetic variables - the main magnetic flux. , magnetic flux leakage through the secondary winding and magnetomotive force (mds).

-As can be seen from the graphs, the main magnetic flux after the secondary load is connected to the transformer decreases by the values of the leakage magnetic fluxes, and the magnetomotive force is formed in the magnetic core.
+As can be seen from the graphs, the main magnetic flux after connecting to the secondary load transformer decreases by the magnitude of the leakage magnetic fluxes, and a magnetomotive force is formed in the magnetic circuit.

 Conclusion

-In this case study, a model of a 220/12 V step-down transformer operating at rated load has been considered.
-The dynamics of the electrical and magnetic variables of the system have been considered.
+In this example, a 220/12 V step-down transformer operating at rated load is considered.
+The dynamics of the electric and magnetic variables of the system was considered.